-When I was hired as the counselor/chaplain of The Salvation Army Adult Rehabilitation Center (ARC) in Nashville, I had no idea that I would be working with about 1,400 men over the next 5 1/2 years or that my heart would be so deeply touched.
+When I was hired as the counselor/chaplain of The Salvation Army Adult Rehabilitation Center (ARC) in Nashville in October of 2002, I had no idea that I would be working with about 1,400 men over the next 5 1/2 years or that my heart would be so deeply touched.
 I loved those men and they loved me.

 Our program was free, so men who came into the center had “hit bottom.”
 They were broken, defeated, and humbled.

 Part of my job was to interview every new man.
 They could tell I loved them and they trusted me, so they told me their life stories in vivid detail.
 Each of the about 1,400 stories was different, but amazingly similar.

 My heart broke for them.
 These guys had done everything thing conceivable to destroy their lives.
 They told me how they had lied, cheated, been negative, been abusive, freely engaged in every conceivable sexual activity, partied hard, been violent, abandoned their children, used every drug imaginable, been cruel to their wives and/or baby’s mommas, stolen, and so much more.

 They told me about the results of their “fun-seeking”behaviors.
 They had been overcome by anger, bitterness, and depression.
 They lost relationships with some (if not all) of the most important people in their lives.
 They lost job after job.
 They had lost any sense of self-worth.
 Many had been homeless.
 Many had been to jail and/or prison.
 Many had court orders against them.
 They were controlled by their cravings; their desires had defeated them.